PeruDayani/Connecting-multiple-Hololens/README.md

-An open sourced project to build AR applications utilizing 5G spatial computing.
+An open sourced project to build Hololens networking applications.